 Contact your Fridrich Pinson & Associates Representative for more ideas on ways to reduce your homeowner’s

-If you rent a home, townhouse or apartment, your possessions are just as precious to you as any homeowner’s.
-They deserve protection against fire, theft and other common perils.
+If you rent a home, townhouse, or apartment, your possessions are just as precious to you as any homeowner’s.
+They deserve protection against fire, theft, and other common perils.
 Fortunately for renters, this protection can be surprisingly inexpensive.

-First question: Do you really need to insure your belongings?
-You can answer that in 10 minutes by adding up the approximate value of your major personal possessions—your furniture, drapes, carpeting, TV and other appliances, clothing (don’t forget all those shoes!), sports equipment, cameras, tapes and books, jewelry, and whatever else you own and cherish.
+First question: Do you need to insure your belongings?
+You can answer that in 10 minutes by adding up the approximate value of your major personal possessions—your furniture, drapes, carpeting, TV and other appliances, clothing (don’t forget all those shoes!), sports equipment, cameras, tapes, and books, jewelry, and whatever else you own and cherish.

 If the answer is no, your next move is clear.
 For a few extra dollars a month, you can buy replacement cost coverage (with a small deductible) for your personal belongings.
 Then, if you suffer a loss, you will be paid what it costs to replace your valuables at today’s prices without regard to depreciation or wear and tear.

 Your belongings will be covered against fire and theft and other perils, even while they’re in a moving van.
-Some policies compensate you for temporary living expenses if fire or smoke drives you out of your rental unit.
+Some policies compensate you for temporary living expenses if a fire or smoke drives you out of your rental unit.

 Renters’ policies also provide important liability protection – a financial lifesaver if you are held liable for injury to another person or another’s property.
 This peace-of-mind coverage accompanies you wherever you are in and around your apartment or rental home, walking down the street, at a party, on the golf course, or on vacation anywhere in the world.

 Warning: Don’t rely on your landlord’s insurance to cover your belongings.
 Unless you rent quarters from a close relative and live under the same roof, your landlord’s insurance can’t help you.
 Be a smart renter.
-Ask your Fridrich Pinson & Associates Representative about renters insurance and how it can protect your belongings.
+Ask your Fridrich Pinson & Associates Representative about renter’s insurance and how it can protect your belongings.

-Without looking, do you know how many pairs of shoes you own, when you bought them and how much they cost?
+Without looking, do you know how many pairs of shoes you own, when you bought them, and how much they cost?
 Or, how many DVD’s or CD’s you own?
-That may seem pretty trivial, but if you lost some or all of your personal belongings in a fire, burglary or other disaster, would you be able to provide a list of everything that was missing?
+That may seem pretty trivial, but if you lost some or all of your personal belongings in a fire, burglary or other disasters, would you be able to provide a list of everything that was missing?
 Probably not.
 That’s where a household inventory can help.

 A household inventory can provide you with a record of your household furnishings and belongings, when you purchased them and their original cost.
 Putting together an inventory involves just three basics steps:

 1) List all of your belongings, room by room.
-Record the serial numbers, purchase dates, purchase prices and estimated current value.
+Record the serial numbers, purchase dates, purchase prices, and estimated current value.
 If you have them, attach your receipts.
-Keeping receipts, canceled checks and appraisals can help you to prove ownership and value of expensive items such as stereo equipment, furniture, cameras, appliances and jewelry.
+Keeping receipts, canceled checks and appraisals can help you to prove ownership and value of expensive items such as stereo equipment, furniture, cameras, appliances, and jewelry.

 2) Take photographs of your possessions to back up your written inventory.
 Take pictures of each wall of every room, with closet or cabinet doors open.
 On the back of each picture, write the date, contents shown and location.
 You may also want to videotape the contents of your home.
 Do a commentary on your belongings as you go from room to room.

-3) Store the inventory, photos and videotape in a safe place away from home.
+3) Store the inventory, photos, and videotape in a safe place away from home.
 An obvious choice is a safe-deposit box at a bank.
 You may also want to keep a copy of your inventory at home so you can revise it from time to time at least every other year.
 And, don’t forget to update your inventory to include new purchases!